AnimMouse/animmouse-website/content/post/my-asn-journey.md

 What if someone is abusive?
 Then that IPv4 address gets banned, and you are also banned.\
 Since you are the only one who uses that IPv6 prefix, then your IPv6 prefix is tagged clean.
 3. This is basically a VPN, but your IP address is not tagged as a proxy, allowing you to edit on Wikipedia or watch Netflix for example.
+4. No more CAPTCHAs since you are the only one using your own IPv6 address.

 ## Limitations